padloc/docs/manual/locking-and-unlocking/index.md

 While this is common and generally accepted, we want to make sure it's understood by our customers, for the sake of transparency.

-> **NOTE:** The finding below is only relevant for the browser version and
+> **NOTE:** The finding below is only relevant for the browser, Electron, and
-> electron apps.
-Other versions aren't affected as they use separate processes
+> Tauri apps.
+Other versions aren't affected as they use separate processes and
-> and APIs to access memory.
+> APIs to access memory.

 With a simple test which involved taking memory dumps (`procdump`) of the browser or webview process and using strings to extract known secrets,